 Serious, life-threatening, and fatal cases of diabetic ketoacidosis (DKA) have been reported rarely in people with diabetes taking an SGLT-2 inhibitor.
-The presentation can be atypical, with people with diabetes having only moderately elevated blood glucose levels.33 Risk factors for DKA in people with diabetes taking an SGLT-2 inhibitor include conditions leading to a restricted food/fluid intake.
+The presentation can be atypical, with people with diabetes having only moderately elevated blood glucose levels.
+Risk factors for DKA in people with diabetes taking an SGLT-2 inhibitor include conditions leading to a restricted food/fluid intake.
 This includes people with diabetes who are required to follow a reduced calorie diet prior to their surgical procedure, such as in bariatric surgery or those who require bowel preparation preoperatively.
 For these cases, a longer period of treatment cessation may be necessary and, in general, should coincide with the reduced food intake.
 Trusts/Health Boards should ensure that they have clear guidance in place for these cases so that peoples treatment can be appropriately managed.

-In addition, SGLT-2 treatment should be interrupted in people with diabetes who have been hospitalised for major surgery or acute serious illness.^{34,35} Ketone levels should be monitored, preferably in blood rather than urine.
+In addition, current guidance suggests that SGLT-2 treatment should be interrupted in people with diabetes who have been hospitalised for major surgery or acute serious illness.
+Ketone levels should be monitored, preferably in blood rather than urine.
 Treatment may be restarted once ketone levels are normal and the person with diabetes condition has stabilised, and normal oral intake is established.
+This approach has recently been questioned.
+However, until further data is available, the recommendation to stop SGLT2 inhibitors preoperatively remains in place.